 William J. Schereck, Supervisor of the Office of Local History for the State Historical Society of Wisconsin, gave the keynote address.
 In his speech, he succinctly laid out the future mission of the newly formed De Pere Historical Society.
 He stated that, “The prime function of an historical society is to collect, preserve and disseminate the history of the community.
 It collects artifacts and records and takes on the burden of housing them in a library or museum.
 It disseminates by creating school programs and through other media.
 It organizes the collections so that they can be used in research or for the sheer pleasure of viewing them . . .”

 The first order of business was to provide governance.
 In addition to Roger Rebman, other charter officers of the board were Fr.
 Anselm Keefe, O. Praem, Vice-President; John P. Lee, Secretary; Wayne H. Treutelaar, Treasurer; and Max Franc, Curator-Historian.
 The remaining charter board members included: Martha Baeten, Paul J. Creviere, John C. Growt, Dr. O.S.
 Keiser, Martin J. Krach, Charles A. Lawton, Robert F. Mc Monagle, James L. Quinn, and Herbert Wenberg.
 Under their leadership the De Pere Historical Society established its footing and grew into a thriving organization.

 VISIT WHITE PILLARS MUSEUM

-white pillars museum will reopen to the public In MAy 2018 hours of operation Monday-thursday 1-6 pm
+white pillars museum Is Open - please visit again soon hours of operation Monday-thursday 1-6 pm